Last Updated: October 30, 2022

 Dark-eyed juncos, American robins, northern flickers, and American goldfinches are some of the backyard birds in Idaho that stay through winter.

 Other birds are vagrant, while some are irruptive when their populations increase significantly and food supplies can no longer sustain them.
 But aside from the scarcity of food sources, the lower ambient temperature also makes winter challenging for other birds.

 Which among the Idaho backyard birds have pale brown feathers?

-Aside from birds' feathers playing a vital role during flight, they also protect these birds from the cold, heat, and rain.
-Some of the common backyard birds with dull brown plumage are female house sparrows, females of brown-headed cowbirds, and even female goldfinches in winter.
+Aside from birds' feathers playing a vital role during flight, they also protect these birds from cold, heat, and rain.
+Some of the common backyard birds with dull brown plumage are female house sparrows, female brown-headed cowbirds, and even female goldfinches in winter.

 Our fascination with birds would only make more sense as we get to know their habitats, behaviors, food preferences, and various characteristics.
 Learning more about them doesn't end with merely identifying the birds' field marks, although that's a great way to start.

 Our fascination with these visitors gracing our backyard and their cheery songs should lead to more interest in wildlife conservation.
 We give these creatures better chances at survival if we know how to provide them with suitable habitats.